Kialo requires cookies to work correctly.

 Politicians and public servants should be required to be entirely transparent.

-If people choose someone to represent their will, they need to be sure that this person trusts these people and does what they want them to do.
+When people choose someone to represent their will, they need to be sure that this leader trusts these people.
 A public leader's life belongs to their people.
 So not a single action of such people should be secret from those who elected them.

 Conflicts of interest would be clearly obvious, before and after election.